How Do We Know About Planets that are Far Away?

 Ground-Based Telescopes: Located on Earth, these telescopes collect light from distant planets.
 Instruments like the Very Large Telescope (VLT) and the Keck Observatory provide detailed images and data.

-Space Telescopes: Placed above Earth’s atmosphere to avoid distortion from atmospheric interference.
+Space Telescopes: These are placed above Earth’s atmosphere to avoid distortion from atmospheric interference.
 The Hubble Space Telescope and the James Webb Space Telescope (JWST) are examples that capture high-resolution images and spectra of distant planets.

 b.
 Direct Imaging